 It could very easily be reincarnated as a generic, slick U.S. series, but the execution here is very Scandinavian.
 The tone is sombre and understated, with an underlying erotic charge and a real effort to minimise FX and melodrama in favour of a realistic approach to the potentially outlandish material.
 The backstory, including flashbacks to 17th century witch-hunts linked to the school principal’s three daughters, is effectively integrated into the contemporary narrative, and the performances are strong all round: the two leads are striking.
 For those that crave such things, there are occasional intrusions of predictably bad CGI fire and some fleeting, gratuitous shower-room nudity, but HEARTLESS has a beguiling style of its own, even when retreading age-old plot threads like the old “Only love can break the curse…” chestnut that we have seen in sundry earlier genre projects.

-FILM REVIEW – 47 METRES DOWN ****
+DVD REVIEW – 47 METRES DOWN ****

 Directed by Johannes Roberts.
 Starring Claire Holt, Mandy Moore, Matthew Modine.
 Thriller, USA, 89 mins, cert 15.